-6. Due Diligence Program - Importers and Manufacturers - The timber supply chain is often complex: timber passes through many parties from the standing tree to the log to the intermediate and final product; the intermediate product may be bundled in a variety of ways that disassociate it from the original tree stem.
+6.0 Due Diligence Program - Importers and Manufacturers

+The Timber supply chain is often complex: Timber passes through many parties from the standing tree to the log to the intermediate and final product; the intermediate product may be bundled in a variety of ways that disassociate it from the original tree stem.

-Importers and primary and secondary manufacturers of wood products are a relatively "early" link in the supply chain and, therefore, provide important due diligence for subsequent users of the timber.
+Importers and primary and secondary Manufacturers of wood products are a relatively "early" link in the supply chain and, therefore, provide important Due Diligence for subsequent users of the Timber.

-NOTE: Fabricators, distributors and retailers are further down the complex timber supply chain and must rely on the due diligence programs of their suppliers.
-These Entities may follow the due diligence program elements found in Appendix A.9 and may supplement with the elements described in this section as deemed necessary.
+NOTE: Fabricators, Distributors and Retailers are further down the complex Timber supply chain and must rely on the Due Diligence programs of their suppliers.
+These Entities may follow the Due Diligence program elements found in Appendix A.9 and may supplement with the elements described in this section as deemed necessary.

-The Entity shall determine the overall risk of the supply (See Figure 1 and Table 1) and take the following risk reduction measures accordingly.
+The Entity shall determine the overall risk of the supply (see Figure 1 and Table 1) and take the following risk reduction measures accordingly.

-6.1 Quadrant A Evaluation Elements - If the timber product's evaluation falls within quadrant A, then the risk of the product being Illegal Timber is negligible.
-The Entity shall take the following steps:

-6.1.1 The Coordinator shall obtain the relevant evidence of the legal sale of the timber from the Entity's direct supplier and provide it to its customer(s).
-This evidence may include: documentation of contract or bill of sale, bill of sale from the landowner which may include checking the first bill of sale, chain of custody, legal timber risk assessments, transportation documentation, or any other relevant evidence reflecting standard business practice.

-6.1.2 The Coordinator shall document the identity and address of the Entity's direct supplier and its customers, the species and quantity of timber purchased and sold, and the Country of Harvest and its associated risk assessment.
-The Coordinator shall maintain a copy of all documentation, including current authoritative analysis of the certainty of legal timber harvesting in the Country of Harvest.

-6.1.3 The Entity may, to add certainty to its determination of low risk of the timber supply, determine whether the product is currently certified to a Forest Certification Scheme (FCS), legality verification scheme, or is otherwise categorized as responsible or certified under the ASTM D7612 Standard Practice for Categorizing Wood-Based Products According to Their Fiber Sources (See Appendix A.4).
-This determination shall be verified by checking the certification number on the relevant certification or verification website.
+- 6.1 Quadrant A Evaluation Elements If the Timber product's evaluation falls within quadrant A, then the risk of the product being Illegal Timber is negligible.
+The Entity shall take the following steps: - 6.1.1 The Coordinator shall obtain the relevant evidence of the legal sale of the Timber from the Entity's direct supplier and provide it to its customer(s).
+This evidence may include documentation of contract or bill of sale, bill of sale from the landowner which may include checking the first bill of sale, Chain of Custody, legal Timber risk assessments, transportation documentation, or any other relevant evidence reflecting standard business practice. - 6.1.2 The Coordinator shall document the identity and address of the Entity's direct supplier and its customers, the species and quantity of Timber purchased and sold, and the Country of Harvest and its associated risk assessment.
+The Coordinator shall maintain a copy of all documentation, including current authoritative analysis of the certainty of legal Timber harvesting in the Country of Harvest. - 6.1.3 The Entity may, to add certainty to its determination of low risk of the Timber supply, determine whether the product is currently certified to a Forest Certification Scheme (FCS), Legality Verification scheme, or is otherwise categorized as "legal sources," "responsible sources" or "certified sources" under Table 1 of the ASTM D7612-21 Standard Practice for Categorizing Wood-Based Products According to Their Fiber Sources (see Appendix A.4).
+This determination shall be verified by checking the Certification Number on the relevant certification or verification website.
 The number and verification shall be logged in the supplier database annually.
-The coordinator shall conduct periodically, at least annually, a review of legal risk reports of the applicable FCS scheme.
+The Coordinator shall conduct, at least annually, a review of legal risk reports published by, as well as relating to,2 the applicable FCS.

-The Entity shall not make claims associated with sustainable forestry certification without first having any corresponding necessary authorizations, such as those associated with a chain-of-custody certificate, required by the certification scheme.
+The Entity shall not make claims associated with sustainable forestry certification without first having any corresponding necessary authorizations, such as those associated with a chain-of-custody certificate, required by the certification scheme or governmental regulation.